normanormata/norma-normata/_pages/fg.md

 The congregation shall answer in the affirmative by raised hand.
 After this the congregation shall be recognized as a new and separate church of the regional church.
 Then the officers shall be (ordained and) installed according to this Form of Government.

-## Chapter XXX
-Organizations of Members of the Church
+## Chapter XXX: Organizations of Members of the Church
 1. Every Christian has the freedom and obligation to exercise the general office of the believer not only individually but also in fellowship with other members of the body of Christ.
 Members of the church may therefore associate together for specific purposes in the exercise of their common calling.
 Such organizations, however, under ordinary circumstances, shall not assume the prerogatives or exercise the functions of the special officers of the church.

 2. When a church fails to perform its divinely given task, church members should seek remedies through biblical procedures of government and discipline.
 In the event that remedy cannot be obtained, or if the church is unable to work in a particular situation, Christians may organize to carry on activities that would more normally be conducted under the appropriate judicatory of the church, until these unusual circumstances are overcome.

 3. When an organization purports to represent a particular church, or a presbytery, or the Orthodox Presbyterian Church, it must obtain the approval, and be subject to the jurisdiction and oversight, of the session of the particular church, or of the presbytery, or of the general assembly, respectively.

-## Chapter XXXI
-Incorporation and Corporations
+## Chapter XXXI: Incorporation and Corporations
 1. The general assembly, the several presbyteries, and the several churches may maintain corporations to act as agents of the respective authorities to handle affairs pertaining to property and other temporal matters as required by the civil authorities.

 2. Only those and all those who are communicant members of a particular church in good and regular standing and meeting the requirements of the civil authorities shall be entitled to vote at corporation meetings of the particular church.
 Voting by proxy shall not be permitted, nor shall anyone be allowed to vote except when the vote is being taken.